ZacharyRSmith/dreamborn_to_draftmancer/README.md

 I think I just created the fastest, easiest way to draft Lorcana online.
 If there is an easier or faster way to draft, please let me know at zacharysmith4989@gmail.com !

+A video tutorial on how to draft as either a non-host participant or a host: https://www.youtube.com/watch?v=lm1xPenIKQg

+If you'd rather read:

 In order to draft as a non-host participant, you only need to:
 1. Pick your cards using Draftmancer, then
 2. copy & paste into dreamborn.ink , from where you'll probably export to pixelborn.